Microscope Crew

 There are several different types of microscopes.
 We use a microscope for various purposes in schools, research labs, laboratories, commercial enterprises, and many others.

 The most common and widely used microscope types are the stereo microscope, compound microscope, phase contrast microscope, and digital microscope.
 All of these are used for different purposes and chosen according to the need.
 For example, if you want to examine a gem or rock, a stereo microscope is a good choice.
-However, compound microscopes are preferred for studying living tissues and cells.
+However, compound microscopes are preferred to observe cells and living tissues.

 Table of Contents